muratk3n/thirdwave/en/tweets/2020/week24e.md

 ---

 Being "tough on crime".
-Sounded so great on paper and on TV esp when u delivered it with a half open-mouth "IT person", second-rate channeling of R. Redford, but did these "tough" policies work?
+Sounded so great on paper and on TV back in the day esp when u delivered it with a half open-mouth "IT person", second-rate channeling of R. Redford, but did these "tough" policies work?
 Were their potential side effects thought through?

 ---